-- Consider creating a website for your event. - Post your event on your regional and national websites for free, especially your Local Authorities tourism web pages as these links into the Visit Wales website and local accommodation providers' networks. - Does your event have interest for specialist groups with their own websites and social networks? - Set up a profile on social network sites such as My Space, Facebook, Twitter and YOU-Tube. - Set up a blog so people can follow the progress of your event as it takes shape. - Think about whether you need to have your own website
+- Consider creating a website for your event. - Post your event on your regional and national websites for free, especially The Snowdonia Mountains and Coast tourism web pages as these links into the Visit Wales website and local accommodation providers' networks. - Does your event have interest for specialist groups with their own websites and social networks? - Set up a profile on social network sites such as My Space, Facebook, Twitter and YOU-Tube. - Set up a blog so people can follow the progress of your event as it takes shape. - Think about whether you need to have your own website

-Give the details of your event to the tourism officers in your marketing area and your local tourist information centres.
 Make sure that all providers of holiday accommodation in your area know the details of your event as far in advance as possible so they can publicise to their networks.